Over 1,000 homes to be built in Holloway

 About the site

-The 10-acre site provides a significant opportunity to deliver a high-quality and inclusive new neighbourhood which will deliver 60 per cent genuinely affordable housing, green spaces, places to play, local shops on Parkhurst Road and Camden Road, and a Women's Centre in line with the planning guidance issued by Islington Council in 2018.
+The 10-acre site provides a significant opportunity to deliver a high-quality and inclusive new neighbourhood which will deliver 60 per cent genuinely affordable housing, green spaces, places to play, local shops on Parkhurst Road and Camden Road, and a Women's building in line with the planning guidance issued by Islington Council in 2018.
 The ambition is to deliver a great place to live which will have a significant impact both locally and for London.

 Announcing the news in Holloway today (l-r): Adam Lawrence, CEO London Square; James Murray, Deputy Mayor, Housing and Residential Development; Jeremy Corbyn MP; Susan Hickey, Peabody Chief Financial Officer; Jennette Arnold, Assembly Member, Hackney Islington and Waltham Forest; Sadiq Khan, Mayor of London; Dick Mortimer, Peabody Executive Director of Development; and Lord Kerslake, Peabody Chair.